SapienzaInteractiveGraphicsCourse/finalproject-starzteam/README.md

 # CrossyRoads.clone()

-Project for the Interactive Course year 2018-2019, held by Marco Schaerf at Sapienza-University of Rome
+Project for the Interactive Graphics course year 2018-2019, held by Marco Schaerf at Sapienza-University of Rome

 ## Lore